 A Step Towards Breaking Stigma

-In a significant and historic move the Insurance Regulatory and Development Authority of India (IRDAI), has issued a directive to insurers in India to provide health insurance coverage for mental illnesses.
+In a significant and historic move the Insurance Regulatory and Development Authority of India (IRDAI), has issued a directive to insurers in India to provide health insurance for mental health.
 The IRDAI has ordered “all insurance companies to comply with the aforesaid provisions of the Mental Healthcare Act, 2017 with immediate effect.”

 IRDAI’s directive comes after the Mental Healthcare Act, 2017, came into force on May 29th 2018.
 The Mental Healthcare Act, under its ‘Rights to equality and non-discrimination’, Sec.
 21 (4) specifies that “Every insurer shall make provision for medical insurance for treatment of mental illness on the same basis as is available for treatment of physical illness.”